 Craving MORE?
 Follow all the deliciousness on Facebook, Pinterest and Instagram!

-If you are searching for more delicious side dishes – perfect for both weeknight dinners and holidays – check out these fan favorites:
+If you love this corn casserole recipe without jiffy mix and are searching for more delicious side dishes – perfect for both weeknight dinners and holidays – check out these fan favorites:

 How to make the best creamed corn casserole without jiffy👇